ryantnance/learn_command_line_excercises/Chapter_2/Readme.md

        2. Are you in the class directory?
           In the command line I typed pwd and to find my present working directory and it is:
           /Users/ryannance/workspace/davinci_coders_t3_2015/building_the_toolbelt_t3_2015
-          So the answer is yes I am in the class directory
+          So the answer is no I am not in the class directory

        3. Are you in the home directory?
           In the command line I typed pwd and to find my present working directory and it is: